Happy Valley, Wellington

-Happy Valley is a southern suburb of Wellington, New Zealand, although it is not an "official" suburb to the Wellington City Council.
-It is a main thoroughfare between Wellington city and Wellington's somewhat rugged and scenic southern coast.
+Happy Valley is a subdivision of the Ōwhiro Bay suburb of Wellington, New Zealand.
+Although it is not an "official" suburb to the Wellington City Council, it is a main thoroughfare between Wellington city and Wellington's somewhat rugged and scenic southern coast.
 The name "Happy Valley" has been in use since the 1840s.

 The statistical area of Happy Valley-Owhiro Bay had a population of 1,743 at the 2013 New Zealand census, an increase of 84 people since the 2006 census.
 There were 858 males and 885 females.